 Best days to go: Don’t go on Mondays, it seems like a lot of shops are closed, Friday – Sunday is typically when tourists visit.

-Where to go: Take a stroll down each of the town’s downtown areas and take in the culture.
+Where to go when stopping through: Take a stroll down each of the town’s downtown areas and take in the culture.
 Our favorite place to eat in the area is the Haunted Hamburger in Jerome.

 Have you been to this area of AZ?
 What is your favorite thing to do there?